 Apart from the compulsory subjects in Years 7-10, students in Year 9 may choose electives within their curriculum.
-From the choices made by students, it will be determined whether an electives class will run, as will the number of classes of that elective that will run.
-If an electives class does not run, or is full, the next available electives class in order of a student's preference will be considered for that student.
-The Future Problem Solving elective is a selective elective offered to academically able students.
-Formal recommendation for students to participate in the Future Problem Solving Program will be made by the College and parents will be notified by a letter.
+From the choices made by students, it will be determined whether an elective class will run, as will the number of classes of that elective that will run.
+If an elective class does not run, or is full, the next available elective class in order of a student's preference will be considered for that student.
+The Aspire elective is an elective offered to academically able students.
+Formal recommendation for students to participate in the Aspire Program will be made by the College and parents will be notified by a letter.
 It is recommended that students consider their choices of electives in terms of choosing an overall education package with respect to providing substantial curriculum foundation for the senior years ahead.
 Students should also consider their choices in terms of what they know they are most interested in.